Camel Rides Here for the Summer!

 Fun camel facts, courtesy of Environmental Graffiti:

 - Bactrian camels have two humps while Dromedary camels have one hump.
-(Toby and Goliath are Dromedary camels.)
+(Toby, Goliath and Gabriel are Dromedary camels.)

 - The name camel comes from Arabic, meaning “beauty.”